13479776/statTarget/README.md

 1 If you did not install the R software yet,you can download R >= 3.3.0  from https://www.r-project.org

-2 Install the package "statTarget" for Windows PC
+2 Install the package "statTarget" at the CRAN

-  Copy this code into R
+  For Windows PC, copy this code into R

   > source("https://bioconductor.org/biocLite.R")

   > biocLite("impute")

   > install.packages("statTarget")

 4 Input data and run